Edwards profit up as heart valve sales accelerate

 Excluding special items, the Irvine, California-based medical device maker reported a profit of 90 cents per share, compared with 62 cent per share, a year ago.
 Analysts had expected Edwards to earn 77 cents were share, excluding special items, according Thomson Reuters I/B/E/S.

 Fourth-quarter net sales increased 18.7 percent to $510.5 million.
-Sales of the company's less-invasive transcatheter heart valves climbed 72.8 percent in the quarter, to $161 million, driven by the ongoing U.S. launch of the Sapien brand valve.
+Sales of transcatheter heart valves climbed 72.8 percent in the quarter, to $161 million, driven by the ongoing U.S. launch of the Sapien brand valve.
 U.S. transcatheter valve sales were $80.7 million.

+Patients who receive replacement heart valves have aortic valve stenosis, a condition in which calcium deposits clog the valve and reduce blood flow, which can lead to heart failure or cardiac arrest.
+A replacement valve helps restore normal blood flow.

+Edwards sells its next-generation transcatheter valve, a smaller and easier-to-implant device called Sapien XT, in Europe.
+Among its competitors in Europe are Medtronic Inc (MDT.N), whose transcather valve is currently in U.S. clinical trials.
+St Jude Medical Inc STJ.N late last year also won approval from European regulators to sell a transcatheter aortic heart valve.

 Edwards said it continues to expect a full-year profit of $3.21 to $3.31 per share excluding items, on sales of $2.1 billion to $2.2 billion.
 Analysts had forecast a full-year profit of $3.27 per share on sales of $2.14 billion.